Public toilet: Schools

+In Japan, there is still squat toilets in most schools, which most Japanese children are not able to use or find it uncomfortable, which causes constipation.

-The Bill & Melinda Gates Foundation has funded several research projects for provision of community, shared or school toilets in developing countries since 2011 when they launched their "Reinvent the Toilet Challenge".
+The Bill & Melinda Gates Foundation has funded several research projects for provision of community, shared or school toilets in developing countries since 2011, when they launched their "Reinvent the Toilet Challenge".

 Prisons

 It is today accepted in the countries of the Council of Europe that a lack of basic privacy is a violation of fundamental rights.
 For example, the European Court of Human Rights ruled in Szafrański v.
 Poland (2015) that the forcing of prisoners to use the toilet without adequate privacy amounts to a violation of Article 8 (right to respect for private life) of the European Convention on Human Rights.

+In Vietnam

+In Vietnam, many cities, especially large and densely populated cities, are experiencing a severe shortage of public toilets due to lack of land for toilet construction.
+The general situation of toilets in Vietnam is insufficient, poorly installed, and dirty.
+Many public places do not have toilets, leading to the situation of littering everywhere.